lfdelama/ProjectGetCleanData/CodeBook.md

 * fBodyGyroMag
 * fBodyGyroJerkMag

-The set of variables that were estimated from these signals are:
+The set of variables that were retrieved for further analysis, were the above signals followed by:

 * mean(): Mean value
 * std(): Standard deviation
 * meanFreq(): Weighted average of the frequency components to obtain a mean frequency

+It was also considered the vectors applied to the following variable:

 * angle(): Angle between to vectors.

-Additional vectors obtained by averaging the signals in a signal window sample.
-These are used on the angle() variable:
+Averaging the signals in a signal window sample and used in the above mentioned variable, there were added dditional variables to the anlysis.
+The new variables are recognised by the following sufixes:

-gravityMean
+* gravityMean
-tBodyAccMean
+* tBodyAccMean
-tBodyAccJerkMean
+* tBodyAccJerkMean
-tBodyGyroMean
+* tBodyGyroMean
-tBodyGyroJerkMean
+* tBodyGyroJerkMean

-Additionally,
+Additionally, three more variables are named during the script:

-activity: code from 1 to 6 equivalent to the activity performed during the values measurement. activity.name: refers to the activities performed during the values measurement and are as follows:
+* activity: code from 1 to 6 equivalent to the activity performed during the values measurement.
+* activity.name: refers to the activities performed during the values measurement and are as follows:

   * 1 WALKING
   * 2 WALKING_UPSTAIRS